Mycoplasma pneumoniae Antibodies, IgG and IgM, Serum

 A single positive IgG result only indicates previous immunologic exposure.

 Negative results do not rule-out the presence of Mycoplasma pneumoniae-associated disease.
 The specimen may have been drawn before the appearance of detectable antibodies.
 If testing is performed too early following primary infection, IgG and/or IgM may not be detectable.
-If a Mycoplasma infection is clinically indicated, a second specimen should be submitted at least 14 days later.
+If a Mycoplasma infection is clinically indicated, a second specimen should be submitted in 14 to 21 days.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances